Tokyo is the art capital of the World in terms of the number of eyeballs on artworks, so what is on offer this November? TOKYO-MET offers its picks.

 LOUISE BOURGEOIS

 Subtitled "I have been to hell and back and let me tell you, it was wonderful," this exhibition is a big, serious look at someone who is considered a major international artist.
-The MORI ART MUSEUM has its own long-standing link with Bourgeois (1911-2010), as the Mori Building was one of the sites for Bourgeois's large iconic spider sculptures.
+The MORI ART MUSEUM has its own long-standing link with Bourgeois (1911-2010), as the Mori Building is one of the sites for Bourgeois's large iconic spider sculptures.
 While the "serious art" label and "big issues" will be off-putting for some, the show has enough raw, visceral moments to make it truly entertaining as art.
 Now - Jan 19th 2025.
 PRICE: ¥2000.
 Read more here.

 Arch of Hysteria (1993) Photo: Christopher Burke © The Easton Foundation/Licensed by JASPAR and VAGA, NY